Bypass ratio: Principles

 If all the gas power from a gas turbine is converted to kinetic energy in a propelling nozzle, the aircraft is best suited to high supersonic speeds.
-If it is all transferred to a separate big mass of air with low kinetic energy, the aircraft is best suited to zero speed (hovering).
+If it is all transferred to a separate large mass of air with low kinetic energy, the aircraft is best suited to zero speed (hovering).
 For speeds in between, the gas power is shared between a separate airstream and the gas turbine's own nozzle flow in a proportion which gives the aircraft performance required.
 The first jet aircraft were subsonic and the poor suitability of the propelling nozzle for these speeds due to high fuel consumption was understood, and bypass proposed, as early as 1936 (U.K. Patent 471,368).

 The underlying principle behind bypass is trading exhaust velocity for extra mass flow which still gives the required thrust but uses less fuel.
-Frank Whittle called it "gearing down the flow".
-Power is transferred from the gas generator to an extra mass of air, i.e. a bigger diameter propelling jet, moving more slowly.
+Turbojet inventor Frank Whittle called it "gearing down the flow".
+Power is transferred from the gas generator to an extra mass of air, i.e. a larger diameter propelling jet, moving more slowly.
 The bypass spreads the available mechanical power across more air to reduce the velocity of the jet.
 The trade-off between mass flow and velocity is also seen with propellers and helicopter rotors by comparing disc loading and power loading.
 For example, the same helicopter weight can be supported by a high power engine and small diameter rotor or, for less fuel, a lower power engine and bigger rotor with lower velocity through the rotor.

 Bypass usually refers to transferring gas power from a gas turbine to a bypass stream of air to reduce fuel consumption and jet noise.
 Alternatively, there may be a requirement for an afterburning engine where the sole requirement for bypass is to provide cooling air.
 This sets the lower limit for BPR and these engines have been called "leaky" or continuous bleed turbojets (General Electric YJ-101 BPR 0.25) and low BPR turbojets (Pratt & Whitney PW1120).
 Low BPR (0.2) has also been used to provide surge margin as well as afterburner cooling for the Pratt & Whitney J58.